noufyahya/BookDictAPI/README.md

 # Book Dictionry API
-Using Postman, you can view the Books from the "http://localhost:27017/books"
+Using Postman, I viewed the Books using the regular localhost link with ":27017/books" as the path

 <img width="700px" src="https://user-images.githubusercontent.com/38424188/89810288-e1792880-db4d-11ea-81ef-27a0c3557697.png"/>